naacl-org/naacl-app-2019/appagenda/README.md

 - `Agenda_Track_Template.xlsx ` : This template file for the agenda and the speakers can be downloaded from the Whova EMS and is populated by `generate.py` to produce the first output file below.

-- `Attendee_list_template.xlsx` : This template file for attendees can also be downlaoded from teh Whova EMS and is populated by `generate.py` to produce the second output file below.
+- `Attendee_list_template.xlsx` : This template file for attendees can also be downloaded from the Whova EMS and is populated by `generate.py` to produce the second output file below.

 Both of these files are checked into the repository since they are empty and do not contain any actual information.